Zoeken in deze blog

 prevents any marks made by the strings under tension.

-John doesn't makes of a bridgeplate as it adds little
+John doesn't make use of a bridgeplate as it adds little

 to the strength of a soundboard.
 The lighter wood

-used for the bridge is also a plus as it makes the
+used for the bridge is also a plus as it makes it

 The also oil finished back gives this guitar in fact a quite